jackfrancis/kustodian/README.md

 At this point, Kustodian waits for the **non-existence** of the original sentinel file `/var/maintenance-required`, which indicates that node maintenance is complete.
 The sentinel file `/var/maintenance-in-progress` is then deleted, and the node is rejoined to the cluster via an uncordon operation.

-The Kustodian daemon does the above continually on all nodes: the practical outcome is that for a given node maintenance operation meant to be performed on *all* nodes, kustodian only executes maintenance on one node at a time, and only after that node is able to be successfully cordoned + drained.
+The Kustodian daemon does the above continually on all nodes: the practical outcome is that for a given node maintenance operation meant to be performed on *all* nodes, Kustodian only executes maintenance on one node at a time, and only after that node is able to be successfully cordoned + drained.

 The above follows a sort of [pub sub pattern](https://en.wikipedia.org/wiki/Publish–subscribe_pattern), using the host OS filesystem to pass messages back and forth between the Kustodian daemon, which has privileged access to the Kubernetes cluster, and a node maintenance runtime, which has privileged access to the host OS.